 John Corrigan, PhD, ABPP

-Director, Traumatic Brain Injury Network
+Founder, Traumatic Brain Injury Network

-Dr. Corrigan is the director of the Traumatic Brain Injury (TBI) Network and the Ohio Valley Center for Brain Injury Prevention and Rehabilitation.
+Dr. Corrigan is the founder of the Traumatic Brain Injury (TBI) Network and the Ohio Valley Center for Brain Injury Prevention and Rehabilitation.
 His research has focused on long-term patient outcomes from TBI and examined ways to optimize the use of data from patients who received inpatient rehabilitation following medical care for moderate to severe TBI.

 Lynne Gauthier, PhD